Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation

 To perform standardization, regression models must be averaged over the confounder distribution of the target population.
-For instance, Hill averages BART over the empirical distribution when computing marginal effects.
+For instance, Hill averages the BART over the empirical distribution when computing marginal effects.
 This is a flexible approach as it makes no modeling assumption about the distribution.
-However, it is unsatisfying from a Bayesian point of view since it uses a plug-in estimate and variability of this estimate does not flow through to the posterior of the causal effects.
-To address this, Wang et al. and Nethery et al. used the Rubin's Bayesian bootstrap (BB) \cite{rubin1981}.
-Broadly, this approach models the confounder distribution as a point-mass distribution with unknown mass/weight at each observed confounder value.
-Posterior inference is done on these unknown weights and variability propagates through to the causal effects of interest.
+However, it is unsatisfying from a Bayesian point of view since it uses a fixed plug-in estimate and uncertainty in this estimate does not flow through to the posterior of the causal effects.
+To overcome this issue, \citet{wang2015} and \citet{nethery2019} used the Rubin's Bayesian bootstrap (BB) \citep{rubin1981} which propagates uncertainty through to the causal effects of interest via posterior inference.